cwpslxck/TodoList/README.md

 I create this [React.js](https://react.dev) app with [Vite](https://vitejs.dev) library as a part of my [Portfolio](https://github.com/cwpslxck/Portfolio)

-App has a input that you can write your note then by pressing plus button it add a "id" , "text" , "completed" as a Task to other Task.
+App has as input that you can write your note then by pressing plus button it add a "id" , "text" , "completed" as a Task to other Tasks.

 id is a number just for identifing, text is a string that is what you type in that input. and "complete" is a bool that if it was true it means note is Done.

-by clicking on note it change complete to true & false. by clicking on Delete button its remove the note from your list. by clicking on Download button you can save a screenshot to your gallery as a .png file via [html-to-image](https://www.npmjs.com/package/html-to-image) react library.
+By clicking on note it change complete to true & false.

+By clicking on Delete button its remove the note from your list.

+By clicking on Download button you can save a screenshot to your gallery as a .png file via [html-to-image](https://www.npmjs.com/package/html-to-image) react library.

 ## AAAAA